subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ W^n_{j/n} = ({1\over\sqrt j}\sum_{k=1}^j X_k)\sqrt{j\over n} $$

-The Central Limit Theorem tells us that if we let $j$ and $n$ go to infinity, while keeping the ratio ${j\over n} = t$ constant, then the Random Variable $W^n_t$ converges to
+The Central Limit Theorem tells us that if we let $j$ and $n$ go to infinity, while keeping the ratio ${j\over n} = t$ constant, then the random sum ${1\over\sqrt j}\sum_{k=1}^j X_k)$ converges to the Normal Distribution $N(0,1)$.
+Hence $W^n_{j/n}$ converges to a random variable $W_t$ which is the product of a Normally distributed random variable and $\sqrt{t}$, which is again a Normal distribution $N(0,t)$ with mean zero and variance $t$.
+This can be written as

-$$ W^n_t \rightarrow N(0,1)\sqrt{t} = N(0,t) = {1\over\sqrt{2\pi t}}e^{-{x^2\over{2t}}}   $$
+$$ W^n_t \rightarrow W_t ~  N(0,t) = {1\over\sqrt{2\pi t}}e^{-{x^2\over{2t}}}   $$

-Hence the Random Variable $W^n_t$ converges to the Normal distribution with mean zero and variance $t$ in the limit.

-It turns out that these two properties are precisely what characterize a Weiner process.
+It turns out that these two properties are precisely what characterize a Wiener process.

-The Weiner Process is a collection of Random Variables that are indexed by time, and satisfy the following four properties:
+More formally, the Weiner Process is a collection of random variables that are indexed by time, and satisfy the following four properties:

 1. For all times $t$, $W_t$ is normally distributed with mean 0 and variance $t$.
 2. The Random Variable $W_t - W_s$ is Normally distributed with mean 0 and variance $t-s$.
-3.The Random Variable $W_t - W_s$ is independent of the Random Variable ${W_v: v\le s}$ for all $s < t$.
+3. The Random Variable $W_t - W_s$ is independent of the Random Variable ${W_v: v\le s}$ for all $s < t$.
-4. Almost surely, the function $W(t)$ is continuous.
+4. The function $W(t)$ is continuous.

+Since the random walk $W^n_t$ converges to a Normal distribution with mean zero and variance $t$ as $n\rightarrow\infty$, and furthermore it exhibits the ISI property, we can see why it might converge to a limiting process that has the same properties, which is the content of Donsker's Theorem.
+Actually what Donsker proved was something much deeper, he showed convergence over the space of probability measures defined for the space of  functions, not just for probability distributions at a finite number of time instants.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner15.png)

-Figure: Three Possible Realizations of the Weiner Process
+Figure: Three Possible Realizations of the Wiener Process

-Since the increments of the Random Sum Process $W^n$ converge to a Normal Distribution with mean zero and variance $t$ as $n\uparrow\infty$, and furthermore they exhibit the ISI property, we can see why Donsker's Theorem might be true.
-Actually what Donsker proved was something much deeper, he showed convergence over the space of probability measures defined for the space of  functions, not just for probability distributions at a finite number of time instants.
+Three possible sample paths for the Wiener Process are shown above.
-The fact that Weiner process has variance $t$ implies that it tends to move away further and further away from the origin in proportion to $sqrt{t}$ as time passes.
-But at the same time its mean remains zero, which means that returns to the origin quite often, in fact infinitely many times if we let it run.
+The fact that Wiener process has variance $t$ implies that it tends to move away further and further away from the origin in proportion to $\sqrt{t}$ as time passes.
+But at the same time its mean remains zero, which means that returns to the origin quite often, in fact infinitely many times if we let it run to infinity.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner12.png)

-Figure: Self-Similarity of the Weiner Process
+Figure: Self-Similarity or Fractal Property of the Wiener Process

-The Weiner Process remains one of the weirdest objects that mathematicians have created, the idea of a continuous function not posessing a derivative at any point in its domain is highly non-intuitive.
-This is tied to another property of the Weiner Process, its self-similarity.
-This means that if we had a very powerful microscope and focused it on a tiny interval of time, what we would see would be indistinguishable from the larger picture of the Weiner Process.
+The Wiener Process remains one of the weirdest objects that mathematicians have created, the idea of a continuous function not posessing a derivative at any point in its domain is highly non-intuitive.
+This is tied to another property of the Wiener Process, namely its self-similarity.
+This means that if we had a very powerful microscope and focused it on a tiny interval of time, what we would see would be indistinguishable from the larger picture of the Wiener Process.
 We can go on increasing the magnification, without ever runnning into a limit to this property.
-The mystery of the Weiner Process is due to the fact that it is defined over the continuum, which is like an endless pit, we can never get to the bottom of it.
-The Weiner Process performs its minuscle movements in the nooks and cranies of this pit, and this is something that is difficult to visualize at the macro level.
-And we can never get to the point where we can actually see the Weiner particle make its movements, as we delve deeper, we continue to see segements with their craggy shape.
+The mystery of the Wiener Process is due to the fact that it is defined over the continuum, which is like an endless pit, we can never get to the bottom of it.
+The Wiener Process performs its minuscle movements in the nooks and cranies of this pit, and this is something that is difficult to visualize at the macro level.
+And we can never get to the point where we can actually see the Wiener particle make its jumps, as we delve deeper, we continue to a continuous function with its craggy shape.
 This reminds me of another deep mystery from the science of Quantum Mechanics, the fact that we can never see a quantum particle like the electron in the act of moving, all we can see are discrete points in space which mark its path.
-In between these points, the electron travels in a mysterious realm in which it becomes a diffuse wave like phenomenon.
+In between those points, the electron travels in a mysterious realm in which it becomes a diffuse wave like phenomenon.
 This point is discussed further in my article [Zeno's Paradox of the Arrow](https://subirvarma.github.io/GeneralCognitics/2025/03/11/Zeno.html).
+There is a relation between the Schrodinger equation and the equations of the Wiener Process that we will return at the end of this article.

-There are a few important properties of the Weiner Process that I want to mention before we move on to the Ito Integral:
+There are a few important properties of the Wiener Process that I want to mention before we move on to the Ito Integral:

-**Uniqueness of the Weiner Process**
+**Uniqueness of the Wiener Process**

 The statement of the result is as follows: Let $X(t)$ be Random Process that satisfies the following two conditions:
 - The Random Process is continuous, and